AD | Featured

 Preparing for any study experience is both exciting and scary, you know you are going to be dedicating time and effort to something that will, hopefully, pay off in the long run; but it is not a guarantee, and that can be crippling for students to realize.

 Whether you are a high school student looking into college, or a seasoned RN looking for a change of career, the preparation you put in now can be the difference between success and failure down the line.

 The problem is most people do not think about their career until it is too late.
-You will see ads on TV for nursing schools and RN programs, and many students will sign up without doing any research.
+You will see ads on TV for nursing schools and RN programs, such as RN to family nurse practitioner programs, and many students will sign up without doing any research.
 They focus on all the things they do not want to do (such as taking care of babies) and might not be open-minded to opportunities they did not even know were an option for them.

 This is why you need to prepare long before you even start your nursing education.

 You should always have a plan of action, know what kind of program you are doing, such as on-site nursing school or even a direct entry master’s in nursing, and know what your priorities are.

 If you are going into nursing school with a family already in tow, for example, you will want to make sure that they are taken care of.